eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-incomplete-meta-schema.md

 ## Options

-All four checks are enabled when this opt-in rule is enabled.
 Each check can be disabled independently:

 ### `checks`